 It is the position of NSWOCC that the designations and credentials written behind the name of a Nurse Specialized in Wound, Ostomy & Continence will appear as follows: degrees, credentials, and designations are listed after the name of the individual with or without a comma followed by a single space after each designation.
 NSWOCC recognizes that nurses within Canada may wish to organize their credentials by professional designation, followed by educational degrees, while others may wish to utilize educational degrees followed by professional designations.
 NSWOCC does not hold a position as to which method of listing degrees and credentials is correct.
-The NSWOC designation shall be written after educational degrees, professional designations and credentials but before CNA credentials.
-Certified Nurses Specialized in Wound, Ostomy & Continence may choose to use both the NSWOC designation and WOCC(C) credential or the WOCC(C) credential alone.
-It is the choice of the individual but may be dictated by employer requirements.
+The NSWOC designation, which is a protected title, shall be written after educational degrees, professional designations, and credentials but before CNA credentials.
+Certified Nurses Specialized in Wound, Ostomy & Continence would use the both the NSWOC designation and WOCC(C) credential.
 CNA credentials shall directly follow NSWOC if both the designation and credential are being used.